msamimj/SmartHitter/README.md

 **USAGE:**

-Simply import the package
+1. Simply import the package.
-Create a new SmartHitter object
+2. Create a new SmartHitter object.
-Use its hit() function to make network requests
+4. Use its hit() function to make network requests.
+Use it instead of using the fetch api directly.

 **THE hit() FUNCTION:**